 About John Jackson

 John Jackson is a lawyer who has never practised the law professionally.
-He is chairman of Mishcon de Reya and History Today on the Board of openDemocracy and founder of JJ Books.
+He is Chairman Emeritus of Mishcon de Reya and was a founding member of the Board of openDemocracy.
+He recently launched JJ Books.

 Articles by John Jackson

 Cat Tully and Allie Bobak introduce this week's theme: Participation and foresight – putting people at the heart of the future

 No to TTIP